top of page

 You need to focus instead on doing the things that are most important to you.
 Anything which isn’t in the ‘most important’ category should be done to the bare minimum standard (if at all).

 I would love my house to be immaculate, but ultimately I care more about my writing than about germs.
-I want the eulogy at my funeral to focus on my beautiful children and my many successful books, not how clean my shower was.
+I want the eulogy at my funeral to focus on my smart, incredible children and my many successful books – not on how clean my shower was.

 MYTH 3: "YOU MUST BE PRODUCTIVE AT ALL TIMES"

-Humans (especially those of us at the bottom of the wealth pile, i.e. most of us) are viewed as wealth-generating units feeding those few individuals at the top.
-In other words, it is no accident we're taught to believe that if we are not spending every moment of our lives working, generating income, and improving our time-management so we can generate more income, then we are worthless failures.
+Humans – especially those of us at the bottom of the wealth pile, i.e. most of us – are viewed as wealth-generating units feeding a few individuals at the top.
+In other words, it is no accident we're taught to believe that if we are not spending every moment of our lives working, generating income, and improving our time-management then we are worthless failures.

 I used to work in a profession with a ridiculous workload which did not respect the health or personal time of its employees.
 In fact, the number of hours worked was almost considered a badge of honour, and it was glaringly obvious if you dared to leave the office ‘on time’.
 I was younger and more naïve back then, and I didn’t yet have the confidence and self-assurance to push back against this toxic work pattern.